 The Parent-Teacher Association offers many opportunities throughout the year with dances, carnivals, popcorn Friday, Holiday Shopper, Book Fair, Skate City and others.
 Staff members attend PTA meetings to maintain community connections.

 Portfolio of Schools

 District 49 will create a robust portfolio of distinct and exceptional schools.
 It’s not enough just to have a bunch of different kinds of schools; the district needs to have high quality, exceptional schools.
 District 49 strives to offer wonderful schools in all of its zones, schools that are different from each other and superior to the options students might have in neighboring districts and communities.District 49’s board-approved strategic plan provides unified vision, goals and strategies to prepare students to achieve like never before.
-Its strategic plan is organized around a a big rocks metaphor.
-If the district identifies and focuses on what's most important – its big rocks of trust, community, best district, portfolio of schools and every student – and then adds other things around them, the medium-sized rocks, and finally works in the pebbles, everything better fits together.
+Its strategic plan is organized around a big rocks metaphor.
+If the district identifies and focuses on what's most important – its big rocks to Sustain Enduring Trust, Engage Our Community, Build Firm Foundations, Offer Exceptional Choices, Launch Successful Students, and Value All People – and then adds other things around them, the medium-sized rocks, and finally works in the pebbles, everything better fits together.
 District 49 has applied this metaphor in its strategic plan, which identifies the district's Big Rocks.
 These strategic initiatives will be emphasized over the upcoming years, representing the district’s commitment to its community.
 These five rocks are its foundation for building an excellent future with its staff, students and greater community.